top of page

 [AND when this post becomes outdated because of hardware changes, the same principles follow.]

 Buying a faster CPU or more RAM is really not going to help performance.
 Buy the cheapest 'good' stuff that is compatible.
 Trust me, I have an AMD 9 5900X running 12 cores, 24 threads with 128GB of RAM in a SuperMicro Chassis and it performs no different than the AMD 5 3600X with 32GB of RAM on the backup server (unless there are virtual machines running, then I found that you need the bigger processor).
+That's the difference between a $500 and $80 CPU, no difference on the editing side.

 Whether that makes sense to you or doesn't, it just means, there is no difference in my opinion.

 • Right Case: The reason why I choose the SuperMicro chassis is because they are easy to find on eBay and are usually pulled from enterprise datacenter environments.
 These boxes are built for 24/7 environments with dual power supplies for failure tolerance and the hard drive trays make it easy to add more drives.
+Many of them have pretty good hardware already in them.
+At least worth a try when you get it.

 • Expandable Motherboard: The motherboard has 8 SATA connectors on board.
 That means you can connect 8 hard drives without having to buy an expansion card.